Skip to contents

 Updating bounds

-If the final information differs from the target (e.g., it is lower), we need to adjust the critical values to ensure we spend exactly \(\alpha\).
-We use the gsDesign package with usTime (user-specified information fraction) to update the bounds.
+If the final information differs from the target (e.g., it is lower), we need to adjust the critical values to ensure we spend exactly \alpha.
+We use gsDesign as the spending-function backend with usTime (user-specified information fraction) to update the bounds.

 # Information fraction at final analysis